People

 Undergraduate Student

-Bardia, an undergraduate student specializing in Neuroscience, joined the lab in March 2025.
-He is working as a research volunteer under the supervision of Maya Eid.
+Bardia, an undergraduate student specializing in Neuroscience, joined the lab as a volunteer in March 2025 and is now doing his BIO481 thesis project, working alongside Maya Eid.
 Outside the lab, Bardia enjoys playing chess and is passionate about pursuing a career in medicine.

 Meryem Matar